 Ways Brands Can Keep Up Their Loyalty Amid COVID-19 Shutdowns

-Now the question is how brands can maintain loyalty amid COVID-19 shutdowns?
+Now the question is how brands can maintain loyalty amid COVID-19 shutdowns.
 Well, at this tough time of crisis, building brand loyalty can make or break a brand.
-Some of the key factors that make consumer trust a brand include brands focusing on:
+Some of the key factors that make consumers trust a brand include brands focusing on:

 1. The Well-Being Of Customers